mhammell-laboratory/TEtranscripts/README.rst

-Many High Performance Compunting clusters (HPCs) have access to singularity which allows for the download and exectuation of containers, TEtranscripts also has a container through docker, it can be downloaded by singularity thusly:
+Many High Performance Compunting clusters (HPCs) have access to singularity which allows for the download and execution of containers, TEtranscripts also has a container through docker, it can be downloaded by singularity thusly: